SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A variable is an identifier which is associated with a storage location which contains a value.

-In lua, values are typed, but variables are not.
-TODO: isn't this equivalent to dynamic typing? maybe I can elaborate on that, and also on the relationship to shell, where not even values are typed.

 ### Declaration and initialization

 Declaring something is saying what an identifier means.